How to Pray Using the PRAY Method

 Jesus said . . . ,“When you pray, . . .”

 To start we must stop.
 To move forward we must pause.
-This is the first step in a deeper prayer life: Put down your wish list and wait.
+This is the first step: Put down your wish list and wait.
 Sit quietly.
 “Be still and know that I am God.”
 Become fully present in place and time so that your scattered senses can recenter themselves on God’s eternal presence.
 Stillness and silence prepare your mind and prime your heart to pray from a place of greater peace, faith, and adoration.
 In fact, these are themselves important forms of prayer.

 Our Father in heaven, hallowed be your Name.